-We’re going to talk you through all the practicalities of planning a post-COVID trip to Singapore including:
+We’re going to talk you through all the practicalities of planning a post-COVID trip to Singapore, including:

 Visa Rules and Entry Requirements for Singapore

-As you’d expect, the exact requirements have been changing constantly since March 2020.
+As you’d expect, the exact requirements have constantly been changing since March 2020.

 It’s important that you familiarise yourself with not only your Visa requirements and eligibility for entering Singapore but the Singapore arrival card requirements, which include a health declaration for all foreign travellers entering Singapore.

 It is important to note that your Visa and SGAC are two separate documents, both required for all family members.